Rock burst

 A rock burst is a spontaneous, violent failure of rock that can occur in high-stress mines.
 Although mines may experience many mining-related seismic events, only the tremors associated with damage to accessible mine workings are classified as rock bursts.
 The opening of mine workings relieves neighboring rocks of tremendous pressure, which can cause the rock to fail explosively or trigger abrupt movement in nearby geological structures.
 Rock bursts are a serious hazard;

-Always a problem in South Africa, they kill a large number of miners each year.
+They are a problem in South Africa, and kill a large number of miners each year.

 Details

 Rock bursts result from brittle fracturing of rock, causing it to collapse rapidly with violent spalling of rock that is approximately 100 to 200 tonnes, or more.
 This release of energy reduces the potential energy of the rock around the excavation.
 Another explanation is that the changes brought about by the mine's redistribution of stress trigger latent seismic events, deriving from the strain energy produced by its geological aspects.

 The likelihood of rock bursts occurring increases as the depth of the mine increases.
 Rock bursts are also affected by the size of the excavation (the larger the more risky), becoming more likely if the excavation size is around 180 m and above.
 Induced seismicity such as faulty methods of mining can trigger rock bursts.
 Other causes of rock bursts are the presence of faults, dykes, or joints.